Ckef/groufix-old/README.md

 ## Introduction

-Groufix is a cross platform hardware accelerated 2D/3D graphics engine built in C. The library has no external dependencies besides native platform APIs and hardware accelerated APIs to access the GPU.
-OpenGL is supported from OpenGL 3.2 and up.
+Groufix is a cross platform hardware accelerated 2D/3D graphics engine built in C using OpenGL.
+The library has no external dependencies besides native platform APIs and OpenGL to access the GPU.
+Desktop OpenGL is supported from 3.2 and up.
+OpenGL ES and WebGL may be supported in the future as well.

 Supported platforms and their graphics APIs: